ENCCS/intermediate-mpi/content/derived-datatypes.rst

 .. typealong:: The MPI version of the ``Pair`` datatype

    We saw code for this earlier on, but without explanation.
 Let's dive into it now!
+   You can find the file with the complete source code in the ``content/code/day-1/04_struct-extent-size/solution`` folder.

    ``Pair`` has two fields, hence ``count = 2`` in the call to ``MPI_Type_create_struct``.
 All array arguments to this function will have